The Spark Before the Fire: Why Game Environment Is Everything

 Oxygen Rate = (Pace × Efficiency × Explosiveness) – Freeze Factors

-Meanwhile, 34–31 ping-pong match can turn a mid-tier QB into a franchise record-breaker.
+Meanwhile, a 34–31 ping-pong match can turn a mid-tier quarterback into a franchise record-breaker.

 Every stat breathes through the environment.